Skip to main content

 Manage the task order

-The OCO should consider the following requirements and factors when managing task orders.
+The OCO should consider the following requirements and factors when managing task order contract administration.

 Reassigning task orders for administration